Diversitylin/EpHam/README.md

 # EpHam
-Hello everyone, I will propose to Xixun Luo on January 7, 2023.

 EpHam is a package for interfacing Caesar package with Hop package to construct a Hamiltonian with Electron-phonon coupling from first-principles calculations.